Lou Carnesecca

-Luigi P. Carnesecca (born January 5, 1925) is an American retired college basketball coach at St. John's University.
-Carnesecca also coached at the professional level, leading the New York Nets of the American Basketball Association for three seasons.
-Carnesecca was elected to the Naismith Memorial Basketball Hall of Fame in 1992.
+Luigi P. Carnesecca (January 5, 1925 – November 30, 2024) was an American men's college basketball coach at St. John's University.
+Carnesecca also coached at the professional level, leading the New York Nets of the American Basketball Association (ABA) for three seasons.
+Carnesecca was elected to the Naismith Memorial Basketball Hall of Fame in 1992 and the New York City Basketball Hall of Fame in 1993.

 He coached the St. John's basketball program to 526 wins and 200 losses over 24 seasons (1965–70, 1973–92).
 The colorful "Looie" (as he was popularly known by fans and by the media) reached the post-season in every season he coached the team, including a Final Four appearance in 1985.
 He was selected as the National Coach of the Year in 1983 and 1985 by the U.S. Basketball Writers Association.

-Carnesecca is widely known for his sense of humor and his signature sweaters.
+Carnesecca was widely known for his sense of humor and his signature sweaters.
 In November 2004, St. John's University officially dedicated and renamed the historic Alumni Hall to Carnesecca Arena.

 Early life and education

-Carnesecca attended high school at St. Ann's Academy in Manhattan (now academic and athletic powerhouse Archbishop Molloy High School).
-Upon graduation, he served for three years in the US Coast Guard during World War II, where he served on a troop transport in the Pacific theater.
+Carnesecca was born in New York City on January 5, 1925.
+His parents, Alfredo Carnesecca and Adele Pinotti, were Italian immigrants from Cargalla, a hamlet (frazione) of Pontremoli, Tuscany.
+He attended high school at St. Ann's Academy in Manhattan (now Archbishop Molloy High School).
+Upon graduation, he served for three years in the U.S. Coast Guard during World War II, where he served on a troop transport in the Pacific theater.

 Basketball career

-Upon discharge from the Coast Guard, he then enrolled at St. John's and graduated in 1950.
+Upon discharge from the Coast Guard, Carnesecca then enrolled at St. John's and graduated in 1950.
 He also coached his high school alma mater, St. Ann's, where he was succeeded by Jack Curran.

-After beginning his coaching career at St. John's in 1965, Carnesecca jumped to the pro level.
-He was head coach and general manager of the American Basketball Association's New York Nets for three seasons from 1970 to 1973.
-The ballclub qualified for the postseason in each of the three campaigns with Carnesecca at the helm.
-The 1971–72 Nets finished third in the regular season but reached the ABA Finals where they were defeated by the Indiana Pacers in six games.
+Carnesecca became an assistant basketball coach under Joe Lapchick in 1957.
+Eight years later, he was promoted to head coach when Lapchick retired.
+He coached there until 1970, when he received an enticing monetary offer to become head coach and general manager of the ABA's New York Nets.
+The team qualified for the postseason in each of the three season with Carnesecca at the helm.
+The 1971–72 Nets finished third in the regular season but reached the ABA Finals, where they were defeated by the Indiana Pacers in six games.
 Despite the loss of Rick Barry and a 30–53 record, the Nets edged out the Memphis Tams for fourth place and the final playoff berth in the Eastern Division in 1972–73.

-Carnesecca announced his return to St. John's on March 27, 1973.
-He replaced Frank Mulzoff, his successor from three years earlier who had resigned after a 19–7 campaign.
-He had two years out of a total of five remaining on his Nets contract in which he was to have received about $200,000 spread over seven years.
-His $22,000 salary at St. John's meant that he took a financial loss in the transition.
-He explained, "I've had my whack at pro ball and I'm very happy with it.
-But when the opportunity arose to return to St. John's, I wanted to go back."

-Carnesecca was also a longtime announcer for the USA Network's coverage of the yearly NBA drafts of the 1980s.
+With two years remaining on his contract, he resigned after the year ended.
+He reflected upon the experience years later: “Coaching is coaching.
+But the lifestyle in the pros – the travel, the number of games, working with players who want to be told they’re the best thing money could buy – that wasn’t for me.
+I always loved teaching the game.
+I loved watching players get better.
+College was a better fit for me.”